6 Shoe Stretching DIY Tips & The Best Stretchers of 2022

 8. Leave the shoe tree inside the shoes when not in use for permanent stretching.

 Shoe stretchers work best when used with a shoe stretching spray.
+Be sure to see my article on the best shoe stretching sprays for more info.

-Shoe Stretching Disadvantages
+Shoe Stretching Cons

-However, there are a few disadvantages to using shoe stretchers:
+There are a few disadvantages to using shoe stretchers:

 • Some shoe stretchers can be expensive.